-Winter has well and truly arrived in the south east, and surprise, surprise—us Brisbanites are not handling it well.
+Winter is well and truly on the way, and if we're being honest—we're already not coping.
 For most of the year, we live in a land of perpetual summer, but those darned polar blasts have brought the winter chill to our doorstep.
 If you just can’t face another few months of cold winter mornings, chapped lips, and 5pm sunsets, don’t stress—we’re here to help.
-We’ve found the perfect place to enjoy a tropical getaway, even when the rest of the state is shivering through sweater weather.
+We’ve found the perfect place to enjoy a tropical getaway, even when tmost of Australia is shivering through sweater weather.
 But it gets even better—we’ve planned out every aspect of your trip, from where to stay, what to do, and most importantly, where to eat.
 Pack your bags and chase the sun north, here’s all the best things to do in Cairns.

 Where To Stay In Cairns

 For exceptional views, modern interiors, and 5-star location, look no further than Crystalbrook Flynn.
 This luxury hotel is just steps from the Esplanade boardwalk, a picturesque 2.5 km stretch of foreshore in the heart of Cairns.
-Its laid back, minimalist style lets stunning seaside views take centre stage.
-Take a dip in the sprawling indoor pool, surrounded by gently swaying palm trees and towering marble pillars—the perfect backdrop for the ultimate tropical getaway.
+In addition to stunning seaside views, Crystalbrook Flynn exudes a fun and energetic persona that can be appreciated in almost every facet of the hotel — from the welcome note scrawled on the mirror in hot pink pen, to the exuberant pink and purple bathrobes — you're bound to feel like the life of the party here.
+And let's not forget the sprawling indoor pool, surrounded by gently swaying palm trees and towering marble pillars—this is the perfect backdrop for the ultimate tropical getaway.

 Any artists in the building?
 Those with an eye for the abstract are sure to fall in love with Crystalbrook Bailey.
-Like its sister Flynn, Bailey offers guests next-level luxury Cairns accomodation, but trades in a seaside locale for sweeping city views, and the latest innovations in sustainable living.
-Just minutes away from the Cairns Aquarium and Regional Gallery, it’s the perfect place to explore the city’s cultural side, and make some fishy friends in the process.
+Like its sister Flynn, Bailey offers guests next-level luxury Cairns accommodation, but trades in a seaside locale for sweeping city views, and the latest innovations in sustainable living.
+Just minutes away from the Cairns Aquarium and Regional Gallery, it’s the perfect place to explore the city’s cultural side.

 Best Cafes And Restaurants In Cairns

-There’s no question about it: Flynn’s Italian is easily one of the best restaurants in Cairns.
-Promising fun, family-style food served in a beautiful, communal dining experience, Flynn's is sure to be a hit with all ages.
+There’s no question about it: Flynn’s Italian by Crystalbrook is easily one of the best restaurants in Cairns.
+Promising a unique fusion of the region's best local produce with Italian flavours — this communal dining experience is sure to be a hit with all ages.
 Open for both breakfast and dinner, be sure to book a table so you can indulge on Flynn’s quintessential Italian spread—and be sure to order the tiramisu for dessert.

 Smith Street Cafe